stefanobianda/stefanobianda.github.io/_jobs/J01Schindler.md

   url: /jobs/J02Schindler/
   title: J02Schindler
 ---
+# Working Period
+From June 1992 to April 1998

 # Description
 Schindler is one of the largest industries in the elevator market.
 Locarno produces some electronic PCBs for different types of elevators.